A Colorado Non-Compete Agreement is a contract that protects business trade secrets and the recovery of training costs for short-term employees.

 Effective August 10, 2022, changes to Colorado’s non-compete agreement laws include significant limits to non-compete agreement enforceability.
 These changes are not retroactive and only apply to non-compete agreements completed after August 10, 2022.

-Below, you can learn everything you need to know about non-compete agreements in Colorado, including the new changes and common questions employees may have when they encounter a non-compete agreement.
-For example, are Colorado non-compete agreements legally enforceable?
-What limitations do non-compete agreements have?
-Where can someone get a Colorado non-compete agreement template?
+Below, you can learn everything you need to know about non-compete agreements in Colorado, including the new changes and common questions employees may have when encountering a non-compete agreement.

 Is a Non-Compete Legally Enforceable in Colorado?